michael19823/Normalized-Spectral-Clustering/README.md

 and cpython API.

-1. The user executes the program with certain arguments using the invoke library.
+ The user executes the program with certain arguments using the invoke library. in the terminal:
-2. The program will generate random points that will be used for clustering.
+ $python setup.py build_ext --inplace ///  build the c extensions
-3. The program will compute the clusters using two algorithms: the Normalized Spectral Clustering and K-means.
+ $python -m invoke run  /// run the progrgram and genrate the data randomly.

-4. The program will output:
+ The program will output:

-• A file with the resulting clusters from both algorithms.
+• A file with the resulting clusters from both algorithms- kmeans clusters algorithm and normalized spectral clustering algorithm.
 • A file containing the data points that were used.
 • A visualization file comparing the resulting clusters of the two algorithms.